amonsalv/renta-de-Autos-React-Native/README.md

-# Renta de Autos en react Native
+# Car Rental in react Native

-¡Bienvenido al repositorio de Renta de Autos en react Native!
-Este proyecto se desarrolló utilizando React Native y tiene como objetivo proporcionar una aplicación móvil para gestionar momentos especiales.
+Welcome to the Car Rental repository in react Native!
+This project was developed using React Native and aims to provide a mobile app to manage special moments.

-## Funcionalidades
+## Functionalities

-- Registro y inicio de sesión de usuarios.
-- Creación y edición de momentos.
-- Visualización de momentos existentes.
-- Compartir momentos a través de diferentes plataformas.
-- Comentarios y likes en los momentos.
-- Notificaciones push para recordar eventos importantes.
+- User registration and login.
+- Creating and editing Autos.
+- Visualization of existing Auos.

-## Capturas de pantalla
+## Screenshots

-Aquí puedes ver algunas capturas de pantalla de la aplicación:
+Here you can see some screenshots of the application:

 ![image](https://github.com/amonsalv/segundomomentomoviles3/assets/91292255/0832d8c7-8328-44a9-8245-b2d29e4cd1c9)
 ![image](https://github.com/amonsalv/segundomomentomoviles3/assets/91292255/d06846c5-8a02-4b75-800c-7b60b2b3f45d)